 The Benchmark evaluates 4 indicators:

-The test suite can be downloaded from its github page (https://github.com/OWASP/Benchmark/releases/tag/1.2beta).
-It is composed of 2740 individual tests covering the following vulnerabilities:
+The test suite can be downloaded from Github (https://github.com/mcprol/Benchmark/releases/tag/v1.2betaU1.1).
+It is composed of 2740 individual tests (source codes in the Java language) covering the following vulnerabilities:

 |cmdi||OS Command Injection||78|